tiy-hou-q2-2015-rails/week-7-lab/README.md

 * Create a Pinterest System.
 Let's call it "Interests"
 * Secure using an DIY authentication system
 * Allow people to upload a screenshot and specify a URL.
 Allow optionally notes
-* There should be no page loads during the entire project, only remote links and remote forms
+* There should be no page loads during the entire project, except signin and home page
 * Live on Heroku
 * Use `https://github.com/JangoSteve/remotipart` to add ability to upload files on remote JS forms